ITensor/website/docs/julia/getting_started/qn_dmrg/main.md

 ### Change 2: initial state

-To make change (2), instead of constructing the initial MPS `psi0` to be a random state, we will make it a specific state with a well-defined total @@S^z@@.
+To make change (2), instead of constructing the initial MPS `psi0` to be an arbitrary, random MPS, we will make it a specific state with a well-defined total @@S^z@@.
 So we will replace the line

     psi0 = randomMPS(sites,10)